studiowebux/copy-paste/utils/org-formation-mermaidjs/README.md

 ## About

-MermaidJS gwenerator using the organization.yml file
+MermaidJS generator using the organization.yml file.
+The organization file must be built using the org-formation format. (https://github.com/org-formation/org-formation-cli)

 ### Technologies